The K-12 classroom used to be the picture of productivity, but now that every student has a device, it’s full of distractions.

 7. Unrelated Learning

 Other contents like blogs, articles, online books, etc. all contribute to the concern for student distractions in the classroom.
 While these pieces of content are engaging and informative in itself, it takes away from the learning done in the classroom.

-School-issued devices provide students and teachers with lots of benefits and detriments combined.
-While they help to conduct learning and create face-to-face contact, they also present many extra distractions that would not be an issue in the physical classroom.
+School-issued devices provide students and teachers with many benefits, however, the problems that these devices bring into the classroom can be detrimental.
+While they help to conduct learning and create face-to-face contact, they also present many extra distractions that would otherwise not be an issue in the classroom.
 Educators are searching for the right tactics to overcome the student engagement crisis and defeat student distractions in 2021.